 Gascoyne Regional Planning and Infrastructure Framework

-Finalised in 2015, the Gascoyne Regional Planning and Infrastructure Framework was prepared for the Western Australian Planning Commission by the Department of Planning to provide an overall strategic regional context for land-use planning within the Gascoyne region; and to identify a number of priority initiatives required to facilitate comprehensive regional planning in order to guide local planning processes.
+Finalised in 2015, the Gascoyne Regional Planning and Infrastructure Framework was prepared to provide an overall strategic regional context for land-use planning within the Gascoyne region.
+It identifies a number of priority initiatives required to facilitate comprehensive regional planning and guide local planning processes.

 Other WAPC Regional Planning